yhassan-git-real/EmailManagement/README.md

 ### Application Workflow

 1. **Database Connection**:
-   - Users connect to a SQL Server database containing email recipient information
+   - Connect to a SQL Server database for recipient information.
-   - The application verifies database credentials and establishes a connection
+   - Verify and establish the connection.

 2. **Home Dashboard**:
-   - After successful connection, users are directed to the home dashboard
-   - The dashboard displays email status summaries and quick action links
+   - Dashboard displays email status summaries and provides quick actions.

 3. **Email Records Management**:
-   - Users can view, filter, and manage email records
+   - View, filter, and manage email records.
-   - Records can be edited, and their statuses can be updated

 4. **Email Automation**:
-   - Configure automation rules for sending emails
+   - Configure automation rules and templates.
-   - Set up schedules and recurring email tasks
+   - Set schedules and recurring tasks.
-   - Choose templates and customize email content

 5. **Large File Handling**:
-   - For attachments over 20MB, Google Drive integration automatically uploads the file and creates a shareable link
+   - Google Drive integration for attachments over 20MB.
-   - The link is included in the email instead of the attachment

 ### Development Workflow

 1. **Local Development**:
-   - Run both frontend and backend using the provided scripts
+   - Use scripts to run frontend and backend locally.
-   - Make changes to the codebase
+   - Make and test changes to the codebase.
-   - Test changes locally

 2. **Building for Production**:
-   - Build the frontend for production deployment
+   - Build frontend and package backend for deployment.
-   - Package the backend application
-   - Deploy to the target environment

 ## Features